NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 To be completed in pairs.

 Check course schedule for the due dates.
-There are separate due dates for Part A (the schematic) and Part B (the design review).

 ## Skills to Learn

-1. Assembling a large schematic in Eagle based on reference designs, written specifications, and device datasheets.
+1. Design a schematic to match a written specification.
-2. Performing a design review of a complex schematic
+2. Integrate portions of a referenc design into your schematic.
 3. Read and understand key portions of part datasheets.

 ## Equipment, Supplies, and Software You Will Need

 1. The starter repo for this lab: https://classroom.github.com/g/LqnP9DDz.
-2. The `custom.lbr` library you built in Lab 02: Creating Eagle Parts.
+2. The `custom.lbr` library you built in previous lab.
 (Copy and commit it in your lbr/ directory for this lab).
-3. `labs/partlist.xlsx` in this repo.
-4. The design files for the remote: https://github.com/NVSL/Quadcopter-Remote.
+3. The design files for the remote: https://github.com/NVSL/QuadClass-Remote.

 ## Preliminaries

 ### Install Eagle Premium Edition

 Sign up here to get an Autodesk Student account: http://www.autodesk.com/education/free-software/eagle.

 Download and install Eagle Premium.

 ### Setting up Eagle

 The repo for this lab will evolve to hold all the hardware and software for your quadcopter.
 To keep Eagle happy and make it easier to access and update libraries, remove all the other directories from the list of library directories and replace it with the `lbr` directory in this lab’s repo.
-Instructions are in the write up for Lab 2 (in this repo).

-Copy and commit your `custom.lbr` from Lab 2 in `lbr`.
+Copy and commit your `custom.lbr` into `lbr`.
 You can decide to use one or another of the libraries from each of your team members, or you can copy them both as custom `_<name>.lbr`.

 ### Make Eagle Easier to Use